mm-camelcase/optimised-java/README.md

 Java Optimised is a project focused on enhancing Java/Spring Boot workflows and deployments by improving build times, reducing image sizes, and lowering memory and CPU usage.
 It demonstrates optimisation techniques across build workflows, deployments, and runtime performance, using a basic User Service application—a CRUD API built with Spring Boot and Spring Data JPA—as a test service for evaluating these strategies.

-[todo- add a list of other areas to optomise]
+[todo- add a list of other areas to optomise- these are low hanging fruit]
 [dissad nativeimage]

 ---